 I had to stand behind the opened gate, to get the angle and distance I needed.
 There is a red fire hydrant to the left, behind the bride.
 There is also a yellow traffic sign behind them in the distance.
 I positioned myself so that the yellow sign and red fire hydrant would be behind them in the final image.

-By shooting tightly, the background is not intrusive and forms a pleasant out of focus pattern.
+By shooting tightly, the background is not intrusive and is pleasantly out of focus.

 The idea here is that you can make this type of portrait nearly anywhere, by finding the correct angle to shoot from.
 Specifically placing yourself and your subject in relation to the background is the key.
 Yup, it needs some shuffling to the left and right, and some crouching, to find that shot.